-- How will you know the students learned what you taught? - How will you develop clear measurement criteria aligned to the state standards? - How will students demonstrate mastery through multiple measures (e.g., project, experiment, presentation, essay, short answer, or multiple-choice test)? - How will you use assessment to support the needs of individual students? - How will you check for understanding during the lesson?
-At the conclusion of the lesson?

-• How will you ensure that students understand how they are progressing and provide opportunities to support students' self-awareness?
+- How will (did) you know the students learned what you taught? - How will (did) you develop clear measurement criteria aligned to the state standards? - How will (did) students demonstrate mastery through multiple measures (e.g., project, experiment, presentation, essay, short answer, or multiple-choice test) in this lesson? - How will (did) you use assessment to support the needs of individual students? - How will (did) you check for understanding during the lesson?
+At the conclusion of the lesson? - How will (did) you ensure that students understand (understood) how they are (were) progressing and provide opportunities to support students' self-awareness?